The Lavelier Microphone for On Location Interviews

 And hopefully I have one today.
 I haven't checked it.
 So I was playing around with it a couple of days ago to see if I could get a good sound.
 So yeah I might have to do some editing in the recording to up the sound a bit because I'm a pretty quiet person.
 So that's it for today and tomorrow.

-My Favourite microphone
+My Favourite Microphone

-Welcome welcome welcome.
+Welcome, welcome welcome.
 It's jane gardner again and it's step in front of the camera again, tips and tricks.
-So today we're gonna talk about the blue yeti microphone.
+So today we're gonna talk about the Blue Yeti microphone.
 I'm going to be using pictures because I don't want to move my microphone, but I use the blue yeti.

 You can also do the recording out through it to listen through the headphones and of course the button, the mute button flashes when you're muting and it's a steady red glow when you're recording and it's on.
 So that's always good to check because I've many times had it off when I should have it on.